Can’t turn your site traffic into sales?

-Average time on site is the average duration that people have viewed a single page.
-A high bounce rate means a low average time on site – users are not staying enough to take the desired action for achieving the business goal.
+The average time on site is the average duration people have viewed a single page.
+A high bounce rate means a low average time on site – users are not staying long enough to take the desired action for achieving the business goal.

 Average views on-site are the average amount of people viewing a single page.
-High average page views is a good sign as soon as there occur conversions because it leads to customer engagement.
+High average page views is a good sign as soon as conversions occur because it leads to customer engagement.

 Total Number of Visitors / Total Revenue (during the same period)

-To textualize the formula, think like that if your webpage had 50.000 visitors during this month and you made $50.000 net profit; the value of one visitor is $1 on average.
+To textualize the formula, think about it this way: if your webpage had 50.000 visitors during this month and you made $50.000 net profit, the value of one visitor is $1 on average.

 Segmenting your visitors according to traffic source, pages, and demographics is also a good idea to determine the attributes you need to focus on.

 You would go for the one with a higher traffic source and the lowest cost per conversion.
-In this case, you need to develop strategies to even lower those numbers and to dominate your market better than your competitors.
+In this case, you need to develop strategies to lower those numbers even more and dominate your competitors.

-Time on site metric refers to how long a visitor spends his time on one of your pages averagely.
+Time on site metric refers to how long a visitor spends on one of your pages on average.
 Of course, it depends on the type of webpage.
-For instance, you want your readers to spend more than 10 minutes on a well-written blog post page.
+For instance, you would want your readers to spend more than 10 minutes on a well-written blog post page.

 To improve your average TOS, you may;

-Writing compelling, relevant and attractive contents to your webpages,
+Write compelling, relevant and attractive content for your webpages,

 Do A/B testing on your webpages to see whether or not regeneration is necessary,

-Add video content to improve this average time.
+Add video content to improve the average browsing time.

-You need to know how many visitors have come to your site independently of your webpage type.
-This metric shows you how many people have visited your website and taken the desired action, and how many of them left without converting.
+You need to know how many visitors have come to your site independent of your webpage type.
+This metric shows you how many people have visited your website and taken the desired action or left without converting.